 Dynamic Report Control can be on or off.
 If Dynamic Report Control is off, the field of Dynamic Report Filter Step is grayed out, and the modeling result is reported according to the standard Report Time Step.
 Otherwise, the field is active for the input of a period of filtering time in seconds.
 If the input is zero, the modeling results are reported for all hydraulic event time steps.
 If the input is a positive non-zero value, only hydraulic events with at least the specified time apart from the previous reported time step will be reported.

 Edit Live Controls

-If the imported IWLive model contains Live Controls statements from IWLive, IWLive Manager also allows a user to modify Live Controls by clicking the button of Edit Live Controls.
+If the imported IWLive model contains Live Controls statements from IWLive, IWLive Manager also allows you to modify Live Controls by clicking the button of Edit Live Controls.
 The dialog box of Edit IWLive Controls shows two grouping boxes: Live Control Elements box on the left and Element Live Control Data box on the right.

 The box of Live Control Elements displays six buttons for Junctions, Reservoirs, Tanks, Pipes, Pumps, and Valves.
 Only the elements with active Live Controls statements will have their buttons enabled.
-By clicking any enabled button, the user will see a list of applicable Element IDs.
+By clicking any enabled button, you will see a list of applicable Element IDs.
 By selecting (double click) any element in the list, corresponding element’s live control data will be populated in the box of Element Live Control Data.
-In the table of Element Live Control Data, the user can enable or disable a row or revise applicable data fields.
+In the table of Element Live Control Data, you can enable or disable a row or revise applicable data fields.
 Each row includes the columns for: control Start Date (in ISO yyyy-mm-dd format), control Start Time (in hh:mm:ss format), control Duration (min), Control Action, and Control Value.
-The dialog of Edit IWLive Control contains its own message box showing error messages about the live control data edits.
+The dialog box of Edit IWLive Control contains its own message box showing error messages about the live control data edits.